thomaslimfc/ArduinoLibraryCompatibility/README.md

 # Arduino Library Compatibility

 ## Description
 This repository serves as a comprehensive reference for testing the compatibility of Arduino libraries with various sensors, modules, and components.

-Developed by Thomas Fang-Chern Lim, it provides tested and verified examples for seamless integration with supported hardware.
+Most importantly, it provides tested and verified examples for seamless integration with supported hardware.

 ## Collaborators:
 - [Thomas Fang-chern Lim](www.linkedin.com/in/limfangchern)